 This delighful post is a small-town exploration of Christmas in the Southeast: Celebrating Through Georgia and the Carolinas.
 Learn about local festivals, boiled peanuts, and a Christmas tree made of Coke bottles.

 Thousands flock to Orlando to enjoy good weather and amusement parks for the holidays.
 Those who want to avoid crowds go in early December, and others embrace the festivities along with the crowds between Christmas and New Years.
 Either way, find tips on how to make the most of your time in Orlando here:

 Disneyland Resort can be magical for the holidays, so long as you anticipate the crowds.
-Check out these tips on when to go and how to enjoy The Magic of Christmas at Disneyland.
+We have a list of special holiday events in How to Celebrate the Holidays at Disneyland.
+Check out these tips from our friend Marty on when to go and how to enjoy The Magic of Christmas at Disneyland.

 If you are looking for a more temperate way to celebrate the holidays, California might be just what you are looking for.
 A Fresno native shares her love for Zoo Lights at the Fresno Chaffee Zoo and Christmas Tree Lane, Fresno, CA.

 One of my favorite December vacations was to sunny San Diego.
 I fell in love with 60-degree days and strolling along the oceanfront instead of shivering in the snow.
 Enjoy beautiful Balboa Park all decorated for Christmas at the December Nights Festival in San Diego.

 Seattle embraces the holiday fun with a festival of trees, lights displays, gingerbread villages, and other festive events.
 Even better, many of these events are free.